DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Experiments and Discussion

-\textbf{Ablation Studies.} We perform various experiments to show the effectiveness of the Jacobian fields, $ARAP$ regularizer, random camera views, guidance, texture, and dynamic weight strategy.
+We perform various experiments to show the effectiveness of the Jacobian fields, geometric regularizer, random camera views, guidance, and texture.
 As can be seen in Figure \ref{fig:ablation}, if we optimize for vertex displacement directly, the mesh structure cannot be kept.
-Without $ARAP$ regularizer, the local structure of the connection part between the mask and unmasked area cannot be maintained, and the mesh is not as smooth if we do not include the $ARAP$ regularizer.
 If the camera was fixed on four canonical views, front, back, and sides, and without any change in the elevation angle, the deformation was overfitted to these four views, which produced non-smooth deformation.
 As shown in Figure \ref{fig:ablation}, if we replace the $DDS$ guidance with the $SDS$ guidance in our pipeline, due to the noisy gradient of $SDS$, the edited mesh is less smooth and has more distortion.
 Without texture, the guidance of the 2D diffusion priors is not as efficient as before, which makes for lower-quality editing.
-What's more, without dynamic weighting for user constraint, we observed that user constraint loss decreased so fast that the mesh was deformed in a very distorted way and it made the DDS guidance incapable of remedying the distortion.
+As shown in figure \ref{fig:ablation_reg}, without the geometric regularizer, the mesh is not as smooth as we include geometric regularizer which leads to some artifacts, for example, in $(c)$ the anchor near the rear window produced a sharp artifact.
+Local features are also not preserved well, such as in Figure \ref{fig:ablation_reg} $(b)$, the top of the bag is not flat enough when the geometric regularizer is not applied.

 Lastly, we test dependence on the precision of the text prompt given by the user.
 As Figure \ref{fig:ablation_chair} shows, the description does not need to be very precise, as long as it matches the object.
 This is clear as the prompt is used only in the DDS loss and primarily serves to provide the global context for this object's shape.